By Kori ~ March 17th, 2011.

 - Must be widely available

 Pacific Rim Winery, located in West Richland, Washington, is almost exclusively a Riesling producer.
 The first Pacific Rim Riesling was produced in 1992 as a brand within Bonny Doon Vineyard in Santa Cruz, California, and used grapes from California, Washington, and Germany.
-In 2007, owner Randall Grahm decided to downsize Bonny Doon and spun off Pacific Rim as a stand-alone winery dedicated to Riesling.
+In 2007, Randall Grahm decided to downsize Bonny Doon and spun off Pacific Rim as a stand-alone winery dedicated to Riesling.
 The entire Pacific Rim operation relocated to Washington State with general manager and winemaker Nicolas QuillÃ© running the operation.
-In three short years, Pacific Rim has already made its mark, consistently producing good wines at great prices that are widely available.
-Annual production at Pacific Rim is 140,000 cases with about 90 percent being Riesling.
+In January, Pacific Rim was sold to the Mariani family of New York, which owns Banfi Vintners.
+Pacific Rim consistently produces good wines at great prices that are widely available.
+Annual production at Pacific Rim is about 160,000 cases with about 90 percent being Riesling.

-2009 Pacific Rim Riesling (Columbia Valley, Washington): Pale, greenish yellow.
-Very aromatic with candied peaches, honey, and fruitcake aromas.
-White peach, pear, and tropical flavors show through on the palate.
-Off-dry, medium-bodied, and crisp.
-Well-balanced with a long finish.
+2010 Pacific Rim Riesling (Columbia Valley, Washington): Pale straw yellow in color.
+Very aromatic with fresh aromas of lemon, citrus, and pear.
+Lemon meringue pie as well as citrus and pear flavors show through on the palate.
+Off-dry, medium-bodied and crisp with a long, refreshing finish.
 Residual Sugar: 2.3%

 Quality: 3.5 stars (out of 5)

 QPR: 5 bangs for your buck (out of 5)